 1 found out about a death of a close family member.
 She went 2 home, of course.
 So she asked me to pass on some simple 3 messages, "Speak up.
 Speak out."
 4 Commissioner Brian Eyolfson sends his warm 5 regards and wishes for strength and courage for all of us.
 6 Yesterday the hereditary chiefs welcomed us 7 and led us into town.
 We were humbled and truly honoured 8 to be able to walk with the hereditary chiefs and the many 9 family members and survivors of violence.
 We walked in 10 memory of lost mothers, sisters, cousins, nieces, aunties, 11 and good friends.
 They were real people, real people who 12 are gone from us, gone from all of Canada, but remain in 13 our hearts.
-14 The National Inquiry came to Smithers 15 because we're on the Highway of Tears.
+L4 The National Inquiry came to Smithers 15 because we're on the Highway of Tears.
 This is a location, 16 a very important location because it's part of the national 17 tragedy of missing and murdered Indigenous woman and girls.
+10 Horo we will listen to families and

-18 Here we will listen to families and 19 survivors of violence.
-We will listen to them with open 20 minds and open hearts.
-The families and survivors will 21 help us understand what went wrong, what worked, and how to 22 make life better and safer for all Indigenous women and 23 girls, and indeed, for all Canadians.
-24 I'm going to ask now Terrellyn Fearn to 25 explain the health supports that we have present in the
+Here we will listen to families and survivors of violence.
+We will listen to them with open minds and open hearts.
+The families and survivors will help us understand what went wrong, what worked, and how to make life better and safer for all Indigenous women and girls, and indeed, for all Canadians.